Plug into ENA through the ENA Blog, Facebook, Twitter and en@ble Newsletter, and Stay Connected!

-Until recently, ENA reached out to you through our Get Connected newsletter (which are archived here).
-Today, we offer more convenient, timelier and powerful ways to get and stay connected with others who share your concerns and interests: the ENA blog and our presence on Facebook and Twitter!
-Through these social media channels, we continue to share customer success stories, ENA and industry news, and national and state education policy updates, only now you can get this content immediately and with the opportunity—and a standing invitation—to join a dialogue about them anytime you please!
-We encourage you to reach out to us over Facebook and Twitter anytime!
+Once upon a time, ENA reached out to you to deliver news and updates primarily through our Get Connected newsletter.
+Today, we offer more convenient, timelier and powerful ways to get and stay connected with others who share your concerns and interests through the ENA blog, Facebook, LinkedIn, Twitter and the recently released en@ble Newsletter.
+Through these channels, we continue to share customer success stories, ENA and industry news, and national and state education policy updates, but now you can get this content immediately and with the opportunity—and a standing invitation—to join a dialogue about them anytime you please!
+We encourage you to reach out to us over Facebook, LinkedIn and Twitter anytime.